Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Results

 \section{Results}

 We first study the evaluation metrics of the iTCN/iResNet architectures compared to the TCN/ResNet architectures to identify the gains made solely by cyclic-permutation invariance.
 Such ``ablation'' studies---applying a single change to the network architecture during training and testing to isolate the effect of that change---are common in deep learning.
 Input data is given in phase-space in all cases as the advantages compared to time-space have been demonstrated in previous studies (e.g. \citealt{naul_recurrent_2018}).
 RNN baselines of GRU \citep{cho_learning_2014} and LSTM \citep{hochreiter_long_1997} are also included as additional baseline methods for comparison.
+We also note that cyclic-permutation invariance is forbidden in RNNs because of its acyclic topology.